EchterAlsFake/PHUB/docs/source/features/account.rst

 * Video history (:literal:`client.account.watched`)

-Here is an exemple on how to view your account history.
+Here is an example on how to view your account history.

 .. code-block:: python